 - The searchable fields are:

-- Keyword: Searches the entire text of the finding aid.
+- Keyword: Searches the entire text of a finding aid.

-- Title: Searches titles of the materials described, including collection records and series and files within collections.
+- Title: Searches titles of the materials described, including collection records, series, and files within collections.

 - Creator: Primarily searches for names of the persons, families, and organizations who created a collection.
 Please note that when limiting by “Creator” the search results will not include creators of individual records or items within collections.
 For example, Jack Kerouac’s excerpt of “On the Road,” which can be found in the Malcom Cowley papers (Midwest MS Cowley), will not come up in a creator search for “Kerouac, Jack, 1922-1969” because the “creator” of the Malcom Cowley collection is “Cowley, Malcolm, 1898-1989”.

-- Notes: Searches the text of notes of the finding aid.
+- Notes: Searches the text of notes of a finding aid.

 - Identifier: Searches by identifier, also known as the call number, which is unique to each collection.